We are now accepting visitors at our facilities. Please refer to the visiting hours on visiting restrictions for more information.

 The Brain Injury Rehabilitation Unit (BIRU) provides a specialised and dedicated inpatient and Day Hospital services for people with an acquired brain injury in the broad working age group.
 BIRU offers a comprehensive, interdisciplinary, inpatient and outpatient service for assessment and management of Acquired Brain Injury.
-The combination of BIRU and the Acquired Brain Injury Outreach Service (ABIOS) constitutes the Brain Injury rehabilitation Service (BIRS).

 Visiting hours to the Brain Injury Rehabilitation Unit (BIRU) are: